 Initiative/Reduction Title Amount FTE

-Insurance Increase \$5,000 0.00
+Address projected increase to liability/auto insurance \$5,000 0.00

 Initiative/Reduction Total \$5,000 0.00

 As work continues on Access Albemarle and other technology based process initiatives, a need exists to provide adequate training for all classified staff in these tools and processes.
 While instruction is the division's primary focus, the business processes and data requirements must not inhibit the provision of instruction or consume resources that could otherwise be redirected.
 There is a need across the division to gain productivity from all of classified staff to both provide better services and to better meet the needs of parents, students, and staff.
 Additionally, the reduction in resources available to this office will force the transfer of existing duties to departments served.